 - Shoes for tidal crossings, fixed at the heel

 - Light shoes or slippers to wear at the lodges

-Walking poles are not necessary on the well-formed track but if you have weak leg joints or poor balance, you might prefer to bring them.
+Walking poles are not necessary on the well-formed track but bring them if you like for some short, steeper up-and-down hill sections.

 Quick-dry and thermal fibres are recommended for walking and kayaking.
 Avoid cotton as it takes a long time to dry.
 Layers are the key to comfort: